-- Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply. - If other organisations provide services or activities on our site, we will ensure that they have appropriate procedures in place, including safer recruitment procedures. - When our pupils attend off-site activities, we will ensure that effective child protection arrangements are in place. - When our pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff.
+- Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply. - If other organisations provide services or activities on our site, we will ensure that they have appropriate procedures in place, including safer recruitment procedures.
+This expectation will be outlined in the hire agreement as a condition of use and occupation of the premises and failure to comply with this will lead to the termination of the agreement. - When pupils attend off-site activities, we will ensure that effective child protection arrangements are in place. - When pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff. - There will be no use of alcohol by staff or students on school trips or at residential units.
+No use of alcohol will be permitted on site for any events during school hours, whether involving staff, students, parents or governors.
+Any alcohol used for any events on site outside of school hours, will only be handled by staff and only permitted for the safe consumption of adults.